10 relaxing spas to escape to near Toronto

 As one of the biggest spas in the country, there's lots to enjoy at this luxury hotel and pampering palace near Niagara-on-the-lake.
 Take advantage of the couple's room to enjoy a treatment with your significant other, or check hit the "whisper room" for a total escape.

-This award-winning wellness retreat and spa is already getting lots of positive buzz.
+This award-winning wellness retreat and spa gets lots of positive buzz.
 Guests can try detox juice cleanses, attend daily yoga classes, and benefit from the detoxifying properties of the area's alkaline lake above magnetically-charged bedrock.

 This luxury resort and spa by JW Marriot is located in the heart of the Muskokas, set on a granite bluff overlooking Lake Rosseau.
 The spa menu is huge here, as are the facilities, which include a "Vichy room" and separate men's and women's lounges.